thecyberpreacher/cloud-project/Azure/Azure-Project_1.md

 ## Instructions

-### Exercise 1: Create the Senior Admins group with the user account Joseph Price as its member.
+### Exercise 1: Create the Resource Group and assign RBAC permission for the Security User on the group.

 #### Estimated timing: 15 minutes